nch-cloud/dragen-aws-batch-quickstart/NCH_DRAGEN_Batch_Deployment.md

 As an example, I have created a "quickstart-templates" prefix in the "patrick-dragen-bucket".
 Then you need to recursively copy the "templates/" and "app/" directories from the git tree in that "quickstart-template" prefix.
 The CloudFormation install will ask for this bucket + prefix as part of setting its parameters.

+The template you want to upload to CloudFormation is **dragen-aws-batch-quickstart/templates/dragen.template.yaml**

 ## CloudFormation Settings

 I'm not sure how needed this is, but this is a screenshot of all the VPC endpoints that I have configured in Patrick's dev.